Muhammad7839/CodeSensei/README.md

 **Code analysis**

-The app checks the user’s Kotlin code for many common mistakes, such as:
-- Spelling mistakes in function names or keywords
-- Missing `fun main()`
-- Unmatched parentheses or braces
-- Using `print` or `println` without parentheses
-- Using variables or functions that are not declared
-- Assigning values without `val` or `var`
-- Incorrect function declarations (for example `fun main {`)
-- Suspicious characters such as `///`
-- Some simple MaterialTheme usage problems

-For each issue, the app shows:
-- A short title
-- A clear explanation
-- A suggestion for how to fix it

-The analyzer is simple and safe.
-It does not crash even if the user types nonsense.

-**History (Room database)**

-- Every time the user runs an analysis, a record is saved in the database.
-- The History screen shows a list of past analysis sessions.
-- Room and Kotlin Flow are used so the list updates automatically.

-**Settings (DataStore)**

-- The user can switch between light mode and dark mode.
-- The theme choice is saved using DataStore.
-- When the app is opened again, it remembers the previous theme.
-- DataStore is used instead of SharedPreferences because it is the modern, recommended option.

-**User Interface (Jetpack Compose)**

-The app uses Jetpack Compose with Material 3.
-It has four main screens:

-- **Home screen** – paste code, run analysis, open history, open settings
-- **Results screen** – shows detected issues, explanations, and fixes
-- **History screen** – shows saved analysis sessions from Room
-- **Settings screen** – theme switch stored using DataStore
+The app reviews the user’s Kotlin code and points out things such as:
+- Missing or incomplete function declarations
+- Mismatched symbols like parentheses or braces
+- Mistyped keywords
+- Incorrect main function structure
+- Undefined variables or functions
+- General formatting or structure issues

+Each finding includes a short description and a clear explanation so beginners understand what to fix.

+**Error detail view**

+Tapping on a specific issue opens a detailed page.
+This view breaks the problem down step by step, helping the user understand the mistake and how to correct it.

+**Progress history**

+Every analysis attempt is saved and displayed in a History screen.
+This helps users see how their understanding improves over time and lets them review past work whenever they want.

+**Appearance settings**

+The app includes a simple settings page where users can choose the visual style they prefer.
+The chosen appearance stays the same the next time the app is opened.

+**Rewards and levels**

+To make learning more encouraging, the app keeps track of points earned from each analysis.
+These points determine the user’s level, which appears in the settings page as a small motivational feature.

+**User Interface**

+The layout is built with a clean structure and modern components.
+There are four main screens:

+- **Home screen** – enter code and start analysis
+- **Results screen** – see explanations for each issue
+- **History screen** – view previous analysis attempts
+- **Settings screen** – adjust appearance and see progress
+- **Error detail screen** – deeper explanation of a single issue

+The home screen uses themed background images with a frosted-glass effect to keep the text readable while still looking polished.

+**Splash Screen**

+When the app starts, a custom splash screen appears briefly with the Code Sensei logo before transitioning smoothly to the home screen.

 **App Flow**

-Home → Results → back to Home
+Home → Results → Error Detail → Back
-Home → History → back to Home
+Home → History → Back
-Home → Settings → back to Home
+Home → Settings → Back

-**Technology Used**

-- Kotlin
-- Jetpack Compose (Material 3)
-- ViewModel
-- Navigation-Compose
-- Room Database
-- DataStore Preferences
-- Coroutines
+App Icon → Splash Screen → Home